-When the handbook uses the term "parent s," it means the parents, the legal guardian, or the person who has accepted responsibility for the student, at least in regard to school matters.
-Both parents and students should become familiar with the GMCS Student Behavior Handbooks which are documents adopted by the GMCS board and is intended to promote school safety and an atmosphere for learn in g; located on the GMCS website, here: Policies.
+When the handbook uses the term "parents," it means the parents, the legal guardian, or the person who has accepted responsibility for the student, at least regarding school matters.
+Both parents and students should become familiar with the GMCS Student Behavior Handbooks which are documents adopted by the GMCS board and is intended to promote school safety and an atmosphere for learning; located on the GMCS website, here: Policies.
 Procedures and Forms.
 This school handbook does not define all types and aspects of student behavior; however, the GMCS Board of Education has the responsibility to set forth policies, rules and regulations to help all students conduct themselves in a proper manner as good citizens of the school community.